 There’s always will be another move until there ain’t.

-Great leaders think about their mission more often than they feel about themselves.
+Great leaders think about their mission more often than they think about themselves.

 Will those who feel sorry for the millionaires Mehgan and Harry please raise their hands and explain why?